browserengineering/book/book/invalidation.md

 `BlockLayout`s corresponding to changed nodes are re-created.

 ::: {.further}
-If you've heard the saying that "the two hardest problems in computer science are cache invalidation and naming things", you can start to see how managing dirty flags can explode in complexity as you get more and more of them.
-That saying [originates][quote-originates] from Phil Karlton, who was one of the chief engineers (officially, "Principal Curmudgeon") at Netscape.
-Perhaps he meant exactly the kind of invalidation this chapter covers.
+If you've heard [Phil Karlton's saying][quote-originates] that "the two hardest problems in computer science are cache invalidation and naming things", you know that managing more and more dirty flags explodes complexity.
+Phil worked at Netscape (officially as "Principal Curmudgeon") and may have meant exactly the kind of invalidation this chapter covers.
 :::

 [quote-originates]: https://twitter.com/timbray/status/817025379109990402